nvidia-holoscan/holoscan-sdk/docs/components/conditions.md

 If this parameter is set, the condition will only allow execution if the number of messages in the queue does not exceed this count.
 It can be used for operators which do not consume all messages from the queue.

+## ExpiringMessageAvailableCondition

+An operator associated with `ExpiringMessageAvailableCondition` ({cpp:class}`C++ <holoscan::gxf::Ex[iringMessageAvailableCondition>`/{py:class}`Python <holoscan.conditions.ExpiringMessageAvailableCondition>`) is executed when the first message received in the associated queue is expiring or when there are enough messages in the queue.
+This condition is associated with a specific input or output port of an operator through the `condition()` method on the return value (IOSpec) of the OperatorSpec's `input()` or `output()` method.

+The parameters ``max_batch_size`` and ``max_delay_ns`` dictate the maximum number of messages to be batched together and the maximum delay from first message to wait before executing the entity respectively.
+Please note that `ExpiringMessageAvailableCondition` requires that the input messages sent to any port using this condition must contain a timestamp.
+This means that the upstream operator has to emit using a timestamp .

 ## DownstreamMessageAffordableCondition

 The `DownstreamMessageAffordableCondition` ({cpp:class}`C++ <holoscan::gxf::DownstreamMessageAffordableCondition>`/{py:class}`Python <holoscan.conditions.DownstreamMessageAffordableCondition>`) condition specifies that an operator shall be executed if the input port of the downstream operator for a given output port can accept new messages.